criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 * Manual GUI design & implementation.
 No fxml file was used in this project (SceneBuilder).
 Good practice to really understand what you actually are doing.

 * No Maven artifacts were used (required libraries are enclosed in lib folder).
-JavaFX library must be properly configured in your IDE to run the program.
+JavaFX library must be properly configured in your IDE to run the program (minimum requirement = SDK v19).

 * For a more in-depth understanding of the implemented equations, formulas, and algorithms, as many comments as possible have been included.
 </div>